This is part 2 of a 4-part series about Azure App Service. You can find the other posts in this series here:

 You can also learn more about Azure App Service from my Pluralsight course Introduction to Azure App Services.
 It is a bit older, but still very useful.

-And if you like these posts and want to support me in what I do, please visit my Pluralsight page and follow me.
+And if you like these posts and want to support me in what I do, please visit my Pluralsight page and follow me and check out the courses on my website.

 Hosting Web Applications with Web Apps